pytask-dev/pytask/docs/source/how_to_guides/migrate_from_scripts_to_pytask.md

     df.to_pickle(produces)
 ```

-Using the decorators, you can use `depends_on` and `produces` as arguments to the
+The decorators allow you to use `depends_on` and `produces` as arguments to the
 function and access the paths to the dependencies and products as {class}`pathlib.Path`.

-Pass a dictionary to the decorators if you have multiple dependencies or products.
-The
+You can pass a dictionary to these decorators if you have multiple dependencies or
-dictionary's keys are the dependencies' names, and the values are the paths.
-Here is an
+products.
+The dictionary's keys are the dependencies'/product's names, and the values
-example for multiple dependencies, but it applies similarly to products.
+are the paths.
+Here is an example:

 ```python
 import pandas as pd